witnet/documentation/docs/tutorials/bitcoin-price-feed/sources.md

 them so they are uniform and can be compared or aggregated together.
 For example, imagine a request that queries weather data.
 One source may use Celsius and the other may use Fahrenheit.
-You can tell Witnet to transform them both to Celcius so they can be averaged.
+You can tell Witnet to transform them both to Celsius so they can be averaged.

 In this tutorial, you will be defining two data sources — one querying [Bitstamp] and the other for [CoinDesk]: